MalekHassan/reading-notes/Code401-AdvancedSoftwareDevelopment/read08.md

 ## Express Routing & Connected API

+## Review, Research, and Discussion

+1- Name 3 real world use cases where you’d want to change the request with custom middleware

+- Authorization and validation
+- fetch data from different API’s.
+- Validate a data before store it in database.

+  2- True or false: The route handler is middleware? false

+  In what ways can a middleware function end the process and send data to the browser?
+  Sending a response that holding a data.

+  3- At what point in the request lifecycle can you “inject” middleware?
+  Using the next() parameter that sends the data.

+  4- What can cause express to error with “Request headers sent twice, cannot start a second response” If we send two response for the same request that would cause an error.

+  ## Document the following Vocabulary Terms

+  - Middleware : functions are functions that have access to the request object ( req ), the response object ( res ), and the next function in the application's request-response cycle.

+  - Request Object: represents the HTTP request and has properties for the request query string, parameters, body, HTTP headers, and so on.
+  - Response Object: The res object represents the HTTP response that an Express app sends when it gets an HTTP request
+  - Application Middleware: represented by app.use() and app.METHOD(), where METHOD is the HTTP method(in lowercase).
+  - Routing Middleware: works in the same way as application-level middleware, except it is bound to an instance of express.Router().

 #### Modularizing Routes In Express API Apps

 - Routing refers to how an application’s endpoints (URIs) respond to client requests.
 For an introduction to routing, see Basic routing.